Vyral/blake-sloan-recruiting/_posts/2023-01-11-copywriting-your-most-profitable-skill.md

 ---
 layout: post
-title: '"Copywriting; Your Most Profitable Skill"'
+title: '"The Hook; The Most Important Part Of The Copywriting Process"'
 date: 2023-01-11 14:00:00
 tags:
 excerpt: '"People Judge You On How You Communicate"'